deepakjois/dhun/README.md

 When you are ready to play the files, pass the query to the `play` command.
 Note that the `play` command will remove anything that may be already there on your queue.
-To add files, use `enqueue`.
+To append files to queue, use `enqueue`.

     $ dhun play here
     3 files queued for playing